For initial divorce legal advice call our Divorce Solicitors on 03306069626 or contact us online and we will help you.

 If you have received a divorce petition it is bound to create some mixed emotions.
 You may be upset about the ending of your marriage and the timing of the petition and also concerned about what to do next.
-All of your feelings are valid, but taking the time to really understand the process and what to do next can help you to feel more in control of the situation.
+All of your feelings are valid, but taking the time to understand the divorce process and what to do next can help you to feel more in control of the situation.

 Along with the divorce petition, you will receive a Notice of Proceedings form and an Acknowledgement of Service form.
 Make sure you keep hold of the Notice of Proceedings form as this contains the case number and also outlines what happens next.